tonylaroche/tonylaroche.github.io/about-me.md

 ---
 title: "About Me"
 permalink: about-me/
-layout: default
+layout: post
 profile: false
 ---

 My name is Anthony.
 The area I care about the most is advancing human potential, I think a lot about artificial intelligence (as an enabler or human potential), education and human-centered design

 These days, I'm building a better classroom through a startup I founded called Clay, building software that creates a foundation for all other learning apps.
-I also help traditional businesses operate more efficiently by improving their CCDA[^1] environments at Roche Parker.
+I also help traditional businesses operate more efficiently by improving their CCDA[^More] environments at Roche Parker.
 I founded an event discovery and purchase application called Fete which was acquired by 2015.

 Outside of work, I'm sailing, running, building side projects and ranting about new concepts.